 The state of Alabama requires condominium associations to purchase master policies, but Georgia and Florida do not.
 Lenders, however, will require you to insure the property, and as a result, your association will carry out a master policy.
 Each unit owner can decide to purchase insurance to cover their possessions, as this is not covered by a master policy.

 Kingdom Tree Insurance Agency Can Help You

-The agents and friendly staff at Kingdom Tree Insurance Agency have experience serving the residents of Tallahassee, FL, George, and Alabama, and we can assist you with all your condominium, homeowners, and automobile insurance needs.
-We offer an easy rating tool on our site that you can use to find a fast quote for homeowners and automobile insurance, and we invite you to contact us to discuss all your other insurance requirements.
+The agents and friendly staff at Kingdom Tree Insurance Agency have experience serving the residents of Florida, and we can assist you with your condominium, homeowners, and automobile insurance needs.
+We offer an easy rating tool on our site that you can use to find a fast quote for homeowners and automobile insurance, and we invite you to contact us to discuss your other insurance requirements

 “Insurance coverage cannot be bound or changed via submission of any online form/application provided on this site or otherwise.
 No binder, insurance policy, change, addition, and/or deletion to insurance coverage goes into effect unless and until confirmed directly by a licensed agent.”